 All of the namespaces used in this specification are listed in the Tables "Namespace Definitions" and "Schema-related Information".
 For each such namespace, Table 1-3, "Namespace Definitions" gives a brief description of it, its name (a URI) and its defined "standard" prefix name.
 Some namespaces included in these tables are not directly used or referenced in this document.
 They are included for completeness to accommodate those situations where this specification is used in conjunction with other UPnP specifications to construct a complete system of devices and services.
+For example, since the Scheduled Recording Service depends on and refers to the Content Directory Service, the predefined "srs:" namespace prefix is included.
 The individual specifications in such collections all use the same standard prefix.
 The standard prefixes are also used in Table 1-4, "Schema-related Information", to cross-reference additional namespace information.
-This second table includes each namespace's valid XML document root elements (if any), its schema file name, versioning information (to be discussed in more detail below), and links to the entries in the Reference section for its associated schema.
+This second table includes each namespace's valid XML document root element(s) (if any), its schema file name, versioning information (to be discussed in more detail below), and a links to the entry in Section 1.4.3, "Namespace Usage Examples" for its associated schema.